vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 Retain what you have just read by taking training quiz generated from this article.<br>
 <br>
 <a class="btn btn-warning" style="text-decoration: none;" href="https://quizrecall.com/study/public-test?store_id=dc985c9e-6812-41d3-a020-33c4a0340c16">Boundary-Control-Entity Quiz</a>

-## Three-tier vs Boundary Control Entity Architecture
-Three-tier architecture the much more common than Boundary Control Entity architecture.
-Three-tier architecture is recommended by Marin Fowler under name of [Presentation, Domain, Data](https://martinfowler.com/bliki/PresentationDomainDataLayering.html).
-Three-tier architecture is composed of presentation layer, application layer, data access layer.
-BCE splits domain objects from the data access layer and merges the rest with presentation layer:
-- BCE Domain = domain objects (from the data access layer)
-- BCE Boundary = presentation - data access without domain objects
-- BCE Control = application layer

-## BCE vs MVC
-Boundary-Control-Entity (BCE) can be compared to Model-View-Controller (MVC) architecture.

-MVC is composed of:
-- Model: Represents the data and business logic of the system, similar to the Entity component in BCE.
-- View: Represents the presentation layer, responsible for displaying the data from the model to the user.
-It is similar to the Boundary component in BCE, focusing on user interfaces.
-- Controller: Acts as an intermediary between the model and the view, handling user input and updating the model and view accordingly.
-It is similar to the Control component in BCE.

-Key concepts have analogous function:
-- Model ~ Entity
-- View ~ Boundary
-- Controller ~ Control

-View in MVC is specifically user web view in the presentation layer.
-MVC is more commonly used in web development and user interface design, while BCE can be applied more broadly to various types of software systems, including those without a user interface.
-BCE focuses more on the system-actor interactions and MVC emphasizing the separation between the presentation layer and the underlying data and logic.

 ## Continue: The Cuts Across Your Architecture